 Although the education requirements for cloud engineering positions may be ambiguous at times, earning a degree or certificate in a related field can help you stand out.
 While some employers may prefer candidates with a bachelor’s degree, others require a master’s degree in computer science or related field.

 Another option for developing the most sought after cloud computing skills is to pursue a graduate certificate.
-Certificate programs, such as Northeastern’s Graduate Certificate in Cloud Computing Application and Management, are designed to cultivate key skills employers are looking for.
+Certificate programs, such as Northeastern’s Graduate Certificate in Cloud Software Development, are designed to cultivate key skills employers are looking for.
 These include:

 - Knowledge of cloud service providers

 - Programming skills, such as SQL, R, and Python

 Once you’ve completed the necessary education and developed your skills, you should be ready to earn certifications that are relevant to your desired role.

 “There’s a whole slew of certifications that employers also look at to get an understanding of what specific knowledge about particular cloud providers prospective employees have,” Mullen says.
 “Certifications like the AWS Practitioner and Associate certifications can also be a really helpful shorthand for employers to know what a prospective employee knows.”

 In some cases, your education and training may directly prepare you to take and pass certain certification programs.
 For instance, many of the courses in Northeastern’s Cloud Computing Certificate program use curriculum from AWS Academy, helping to prepare students for the AWS certification exams.

 “In principle, halfway through the first semester, students should be able to take and pass the AWS Cloud Practitioner certification exam,” Mullen says.
 “By the time they finish that semester, with a little bit of extra individual study, they should be ready to take the AWS Cloud Solutions Architect certification exam.”